tripu/Vita/doc/politics.md

 Given the rate at which criptography and mobile computing are progressing, that scenario seems feasible and affordable in the near future.
 Still, are we sure that form of government would be a good thing&hellip;?

+### 2. Laws and contracts should be much fewer, much shorter

-### 2. In general, the fewer laws, the better
+In general, the fewer laws, the better.

 That does not mean that there should be *no* rules.
-It just means that the mere *existence* of a 💡&nbsp;**law** (formal prescription) or of a social norm (informal prescription) *needs justification*, and that the benefits of controlling, regulating or prohibiting certain aspect *have* to outweigh the benefits of not interfering with it.
+It just means that the mere *existence* of a <span class="icon idea">💡</span>&nbsp;**law** (formal prescription) or of a social norm (informal prescription)
+*needs justification*, and that the benefits of controlling, regulating or prohibiting certain aspect *have* to outweigh the benefits of not interfering with it.

+Contracts of any sort should be *short*.
+In most day-to-day situations, a client, a consumer, an employee, should not need to examine more than a page or two of reasonably-sized text in order to decide whether they agree to buying or selling a product, using a service, hiring someone, etc.
+Today, the verbiage in all kinds of legally binding documents leads to an awful lot of cognitive overhead, additional costs and &ldquo;legal fraud&rdquo;.

 ### 3. I believe in rules